 In 2021 she was selected for the Visiting Artists and Scholars Program at the American Academy in Rome.
 Previously she studied collage, mixed media and photography at The Art Student's League, The International Center of Photography, the School of Visual Arts, Rhode Island School of Design and the Victor D'Amato Institute of Art as well as art history at NYU.
 She participated in photography workshops with Mary Ellen Mark (Oaxaca, Mexico), Sally Gall (Croatia), Peter Turnley (Rio de Janeiro, Brazil) among others.

 These in-depth travel experiences, her passion for cultural exploration, and her refined eye inform her work in all media.
 She finds in her surroundings the texture and detail from which she creates abstract moments from everyday life.
 This strong visual sense and her interest in the interplay of words, images, textures and ideas led her to collage, her preferred medium.

-Prior to her fulltime studio work, Ms. Stanton co-produced two documentary films and practiced intellectual property law.
+Prior to her fulltime studio work, Ms. Stanton co-produced two documentary films about artists and practiced intellectual property law.